UNICT-DMI/UNICT-Elezioni/jsonParser/README.md

   · `0` if you want to extract departments and CdL with a number of student greater than 500.

-  · `1` if you want to extract CdL with a number of student fewer than 500.
+  · `1` if you want to extract CdL with a number of student fewer than 500 or PhD student elections.

   · `2` if you want to extract Medicine election.